Prograf-UFF/TbGAL/README.md

 cmake --build . --parallel 8
 ```

-The configuration process will donwload, build, and install [Google Test](https://github.com/google/googletest) and [GATL](https://github.com/laffernandes/gatl) automatically.
+The configuration process will donwload, build, and install [Google Test](https://github.com/google/googletest) automatically.
+[GATL](https://github.com/laffernandes/gatl) must be installed by you first.
 If successfull, call the `test` target to run all tests:

 ```bash
 cmake --build . --target test